databricks/terraform-provider-databricks/docs/resources/instance_profile.md

 The following arguments are supported:

 * `instance_profile_arn` - (Required) `ARN` attribute of `aws_iam_instance_profile` output, the EC2 instance profile association to AWS IAM role.
-* `skip_validation` - (Required) whether or not to apply validation for. *In v0.3.x this field is going to be made optional with default value set to `false` and change in it would no longer trigger new resource*.

 ## Attribute Reference